UPPAbaby MINU vs Cruz Stroller Comparison

 UPPAbaby MINU vs Cruz Quick Overview

-If you want more information on how the 2020 Cruz varies from the 2018 model, check out Little Spokes' full review of the UPPAbaby Cruz.
-You can still find the 2018 model for sale at many stores and online retailers, so it's worth knowing the differences if you're considering a Cruz.
+If you want more information on how the 2020 Cruz varies from the 2018 model, check out my detailed review of the UPPAbaby Cruz.
+You can still find the 2018 model for sale at many stores and online retailers, so it’s worth knowing the differences if you’re considering a Cruz.

 UPPAbaby MINU vs Cruz Features